Keweis23/Keweis23.github.io/_pages/about.md

 # About Me

 Hello!
 I’m **Kewei**, currently pursuing my Master’s degree at **The University of Hong Kong**.
-Prior to that, I graduated from "The Chinese University of Hong Kong, Shenzhen".
+Prior to that, I graduated from **The Chinese University of Hong Kong, Shenzhen**.
 My research mainly concentrates on 3D vision and graphics.
 I currently work on topics about 3D AIGC including 3D neural representations, 3D generative models, and 3D-aware video generation.

 ## Research Focus